-- From the CD/DVD Drive 1 drop-down menu, select Datastore ISO file. - In the Datastore browser window, select the appropriate datastore on the first pane, and edge_gateway_installation.iso file on the second pane.
+- From the CD/DVD Drive 1 drop-down menu, select Datastore ISO file. - In the Datastore browser window, select the appropriate datastore on the first pane, and edge\gateway\installation.iso file on the second pane.
 Click Select.
-By default, Connect is enabled. - Video Card: Specify custom settings. - 8.
+By default, Connect is enabled. - Video Card: Specify custom settings. - Navigate to VM Options tab, Boot Options, Firmware and Select BIOS option. - 8.
 Click Next. - 9.
 On the Ready to complete tab, review the virtual machine details, and clcik Finish.